-The numerical model presented here finds that a non-linear sliding law with m = 3 produces long period modulation in ice stream flow, supporting the conclusions of previous work, and the inclusion of sidewalls and a migrating grounding line does not qualitatively change this result.
-Forcing the model with M_2 and S_2 tidal constituents reproduces the Msf surface velocity signal whereas a diurnal forcing of K_1 and O_1 gives a different response with smaller long period modulation at Mf frequency, in both cases agreeing with GPS observations of ice streams subjected to these tidal forcings.
+The numerical model presented here finds that a nonlinear sliding law with m = 3 produces long-period modulation in ice stream flow, supporting the conclusions of previous work, and the inclusion of sidewalls and a migrating grounding line does not qualitatively change this result.
+Forcing the model with M_2 and S_2 tidal constituents reproduces the Msf surface velocity signal whereas a diurnal forcing of K_1 and O_1 gives a different response with smaller long-period modulation at Mf frequency, in both cases agreeing with GPS observations of ice streams subjected to these tidal forcings.

-Upon closer inspection of model results we find a stress-coupling length scale that depends on the forcing period at timescales less than the Maxwell relaxation time.
+Upon closer inspection of model results, we find a stresscoupling length scale that depends on the forcing period at timescales less than the Maxwell relaxation time.
+Comparing length scale obtained from the linearised model with the calculated length scales for a purely viscous or elastic response shows that the ice stream responds elastically at short forcing periods only (e.g. diurnal and semi-diurnal constituents).
+Once the forcing period is much larger than the relaxation time, the stress-coupling length scale approaches that of a purely viscous medium (e.g. Msf and Mf constituents).
+This result holds for the nonlinear model, but both phase velocities and length scale are found to increase considerably for m = 3.

-- 5 Comparing length scale obtained from the linearised model with the calculated length scales for a purely viscous or elastic response shows that the ice stream responds elastically at short forcing periods only (e.g. diurnal and semi-diurnal constituents).
-Once the forcing period is much larger than the relaxation time the stress-coupling length scale approaches that of a purely viscous medium (e.g. Msf and Mf consituents). - An ice stream's response to an external forcing is a function of the period of that forcing if the forcing period is short compared to the relaxation time.
-Ice streams are generally modeled as either viscous or elastic media.
-These results reflect that over short time scales an ice sheet behaves purely elastically and viscous effects can be neglected.
-Conversely when short term response can be ignored and changes are occuring over long time scales a purely viscous model may be suitable.
-Dependency and forcing period is an important expression of an important expression of an important expression. - on forcing period is an important consequence of an ice stream's visco-elastic rheology often missed by author's quoting only one value for measurements such as the propagation of stress upstream.

-This study is limited in that, due to computational constraints, running the model in 3-D and allowing the grounding line to migrate at the same time was not feasible however these two effects can be considered separate and the combination of the two is not expected to change the results.
+An ice stream's response to an external forcing is a function of the period of that forcing if the forcing period is short compared to the relaxation time.
+Ice streams are generally modelled as either viscous or elastic media.
+These results reflect that, over short timescales, an ice sheet behaves purely elastically and viscous effects can be neglected.
+Conversely, when short-term response can be ignored and changes are occurring over long timescales a purely viscous model may be suitable.
+Dependency on forcing period is an important consequence of an ice stream's viscoelastic rheology often missed by authors quoting only one value for measurements such as the propagation of stress upstream.
+This study is limited in that, due to computational constraints, running the model in 3-D and allowing the grounding line to migrate at the same time was not feasible; however, these two effects can be considered separate and the combination of the two is not expected to change the results.
 In addition, the model geometry is an idealised form with a simple profile meaning the outputs cannot be directly compared to any one particular ice stream but must be considered as a generalised qualitative result.

-25 We have further demonstrated how sensitive the response of ice streams to tides is on basal conditions.
-Despite here only focusing on the general qualitative aspects of available measurement, we are nevertheless able to confidently conclude that a linear sliding law is not consistent with observations.
-Although it may appear that we have not been able to constrain the form of the sliding law very tightly, and clearly much more work remains to be done, we know of no other type of field observation or modeling work done to date that has allowed firm conclusions of this type to be made.
+We have further demonstrated how sensitive the response of ice streams to tides is on basal conditions.
+Despite only focusing on the general qualitative aspects of available measurements, we are nevertheless able to confidently conclude that a linear sliding law is not consistent with observations.
+Although it may appear that we have not been able to constrain the form of the sliding law very tightly, and clearly much more work remains to be done, we know of no other type of field observation or modelling work done to date that has allowed firm conclusions of this type to be made.
 This is despite decades spent in extracting information about basal control on motion by various other means.
-Currently, therefore the most successful and the most promising approach to study controls on basal motion is through modeling and measurements of tidally induced perturbation in flow.
+Therefore, currently the most successful and the most promising approach to study controls on basal motion is through modelling and measurements of tidally induced perturbations in flow.